1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

-Proof?
-None, but it would line up with subsequent events which we know to have taken place in regards to the Hogwarts staff.
+Canonical proof?
+None, but it lines up with subsequent events which we know to have taken place in regards to the Hogwarts staffing issues.

 It would appear, from one of Ms Rowling’s interview statements, and upon the basis of Harry's unsupported assumptions in DHs that Tom had, by the time of his return created three of them.
 To wit, the Ring, the Diary, and the Diadem, which Harry is convinced that he went and retrieved from Albania as soon as he finished Hogwarts.
 I find this supposition difficult to credit, given the gross deterioration in his physical appearance by the next time we saw him which we are to understand was the result of creating only two more of them (the Cup and the Locket).

 I really do think that Harry is being a fool, and that Ms Rowling was talking off the top of her head, without reference to any of her notes, or application of common sense, about a subject which she had not ever considered in any depth, having already relegated it to the background.
-I mean, it’s quite obvious from everything she has to say that she doesn’t actually care about anything to do with Horcruxes.
+I mean, it’s quite obvious from everything she has ever had to say on the subject that she doesn’t actually care about anything to do with Horcruxes.

 • • • •

-Since this essay collection first went online I had contended that it was not the death of young Myrtle and Hagrid’s expulsion which put Dumbledore onto Riddle’s trail but the murder of the Riddle family and Tom Riddle’s subsequent disappearance.
+When this essay collection first went online I contended that it was not the death of young Myrtle and Hagrid’s expulsion which put Dumbledore onto Riddle’s trail but the murder of the Riddle family and Tom Riddle’s subsequent disappearance.

 It is now abundantly clear that this belief is altogether incorrect.
-I did not know, (nor did anybody apart from Rowling) that Tom’s mother had a father and brother who outlived her, and that her brother was all-too-available to take the blame for the Riddle murders.
+At that point it was largely assumed that the Riddles were murdered after Tom had already finished Hogwarts in 1945.
+I also did not know, (nor did anybody apart from Rowling) that Tom’s mother had a father and brother who outlived her, and that her brother was all-too-available to take the blame for the Riddle murders.

 And, yet, for far too long a time time, I had still been convinced that I had been right in essence, because it had been a death and Riddle’s subsequent disappearance which had finally prompted Albus Dumbledore to attempt to belatedly trace Riddle’s backtrail, and that after examining Hokey’s memory of Riddle’s last known meeting with her mistress, two days before that lady’s death, he had made a point of speaking with Caractacus Burke regarding the provenance of that locket, and eventually his inquires also led him to Bob Ogden, which seems to have prompted him to request an interview with Morfin Gaunt before Gaunt’s death in Azkaban.

 Well.
-I no longer believe any of that chain of events.
+I no longer believe any of that chain of events, either.